 Can it fit all of your clothing that you’re going to be wearing for the season?

 Do you need to get a storage unit if you move into the apartment?
-If you’d need to get a storage unit when you move into an apartment, would it make sense financially to rent a bigger apartment so you can store your things in your home?
+If you’d need to get a storage unit when you walk into an apartment, would it make sense financially to rent a bigger apartment so you can store your things in your home?

 Is the Kitchen Set up the Way You Need It to Be?